microsoft/vscode-mssql/README.md

 <img src="https://github.com/Microsoft/vscode-mssql/raw/master/images/mssql-demo.gif" alt="demo" style="width:480px;"/>

+## What's new in 0.3.0
+* T-SQL formatting support is now included.
+This is a highly requested feature, and this release includes a basic parser with configuration options for some of the most common T-SQL formatting styles.
+  * To format a .sql file, right-click and choose `Format Document`.
+  * To format part of a document, highlight a selection, right-click and choose `Format Selection`
+  * To change the formatting settings, hit F1 and choose `Preferences: Open User Settings`.
+Type in `mssql.format` and change any of the options
+* `Refresh Intellisense Cache` command added.
+This will rebuild the intellisense for a connected database to include any recent schema changes
+* `New Query` command added.
+This opens a new .sql file and connects to a server, making it quicker to get started with your queries
+* Fixed support for SQL Data Warehouse connections.
+* Prototype localization support added.
+We will be adding full localization support in a future update.
+* Improved Peek Definition support.
+Multiple bug fixes, and additional supported types.
+  * Supported types: Tables, Views, Procedures, User Defined Tables, User Defined Types, Synonyms, Scalar Functions, Table Valued Functions
+* Support for Windows x86 machines
+* Fix for issue #604 where results that included HTML were not rendered correctly
+* Multiple fixes for syntax highlighting
+* Fixed issues where query execution failed due to parser failures.

 ## What's new in 0.2.1
 * HotFix for issue [#669] "Results Panel not Refreshing Automatically".
 This issue impacts users on VSCode 1.9.0 or greater.